JvThunder/my-react-blog-app/public/blogs/journey-into-ai.md

 - Review Statistics and Probability - One time I fumbled an interview just because I forgot some statistical concepts.
 It is important to be comfortable with this.

 ## Other General Tips

+Some general tips that I think are useful:
+- Try to join a research group or lab: This is a great way to learn and get exposure to the latest research in AI.
+This is also a place to see whether you would enjoy the research and the work culture.
-- Try implementing the famous papers: Sometimes you might read and assume you understand the paper, but when you try to implement it, you will realize you have a lot of things to learn.
+- Try implementing the famous (highly cited) papers: Sometimes you might read and assume you understand the paper, but when you try to implement it, you will realize you have a lot of things to learn.
 This is a great way to understand the paper better and apply your knowledge to real-world problems.
 This is also a good way to prepare for your own research.
-- Try to join a research group or lab: This is a great way to learn and get exposure to the latest research in AI.
-This is also a place to see whether you would enjoy the research and the work culture.
 - Join a hackathon: This is a great way to apply your knowledge to real-world problems and get exposure to the latest research in AI.
 However, I personally do not recommend joining too much of these, especially since most hackathons are half-baked ideas and implementations and not aligned with research where you need to spend time on the research.
 - Just start: Whatever you want to try, just try it.
 I personally believe that the best way to learn is to just do it.
 You will learn a lot by just doing it.
 Don't be intimidated by the math or the complexity of the problem.
 If you wait to exhaustively learn all the prerequisites of current AI research, you will never start.
+- Learn to not get intimidated by the math: I know it is scary, but it is not as scary as you think.
+Learning to understand the intuition behind it and why it is used.
+- Be a Jack of All Trades, Master of One: This might be more of a personal opinion and might be controversial depending on the person.
+However, I think it is important to be able to understand the big picture of the field and Computer Science in general.
+A lot of skills and concepts are also quite transferable and even most breakthroughs in AI are built upon random borrowed ideas from other fields.
+In general, it is also good to have skills in software engineering (web dev / mobile dev, etc.), SQL and databases, and more.
+Soft skills like collaboration, communication, writing, and presentation, team management are also important, so do not neglect them!
+This is also good for career pivots when you decide research is not for you.

+There are also some personal don'ts for ML research:
+- Do not do technical ML research if you are struggling with either math or coding.
+You need to at least be above average in both to be able to do well in ML research.
+This might sound discouraging, but I think it is important to be honest with yourself and not to waste your time.
+Truth is there will be so many other people who are good at both, and are also willing to work hard.
+It is going to be very difficult to catch up to that.
+I am sure there will be many other ways you can do to make big impact, with a better fit for your skills and interestss.
+- Don't be afraid to try an idea and failing.
+This is a common thing in research.
+You will fail a lot, and that is okay.
+It is part of the process.
+- Don't be afraid to ask for help or advice.
+This will bring you a long way.
+If possible connect with more experienced people in the field and listen to their advice.
+Sometimes these connections will also bring you opportunities in the future!
+- Don't be too hasty to try to do too many researches/activities at once.
+This is coming from personal experience.
+I think if I were to repeat, I would try to be more focused and do fewer things at once, with more time and such better output quality.
+- Don't hold back on not starting just because that you feel you can will do it later.
+I think if I were to repeat, I would try to be more proactive and not wait for the "right time" to start.
+- Don't burn out and spend all your time stuck on a problem.
+Find time to rest and refresh your mind.
+It is usually difficult to continue to be productive if you are too tired.

+I think that's all I can share for now.
+I will update this blog as I learn more and gain more experiences.
+Thank you for reading!